Physician Assistant Program - How to Apply

 - Official transcripts from all post-secondary institutions attended

-- Standardized Exam Scores: GRE school code 0900
+- GRE General Test scores: GRE school code 0900 (see details below)

 - Personal/biographic information